 From its humble beginnings as a rural military fort in the 1700s to one of the top tourist spots in the United States today, Nashville, Tennessee, offers visitors a unique array of activities.
-Called “Music City,” Nashville is one of the best destinations for country music fans, as well as travelers interested in the fascinating and volatile history of early America.
+Called “Music City,” Nashville is one of the best destinations for country music fans and travelers interested in the fascinating and volatile history of early America.

-Some of the best museums in the country are also in Nashville, like the Country Music Hall of Fame and the Johnny Cash Museum, so it’s a great destination for learning about the history of the region, as well as touring beautifully preserved buildings.
-The only difficult thing about traveling to Nashville is trying to fit everything you want to do into your vacation.
-If you want an active and exciting vacation, Nashville will suit your needs amazingly well.
+Some of the best museums in the country are also in Nashville, like the Country Music Hall of Fame and the Johnny Cash Museum, so it’s an excellent destination for learning about the region’s history and touring beautifully preserved buildings.

-Let’s explore where to stay in Nashville whether you’re a seasoned traveler, first-time visitor, or traveling with kids.
+Let’s explore where to stay in Nashville, whether you’re a seasoned traveler, a first-time visitor, or traveling with kids.

 You'll glide through the streets of downtown Nashville on this convenient and fun transport option for a guided 2.5-hour tour that covers five miles of the city's highlights, from Ascend Amphitheater to Ryman Auditorium, Lower Broadway, and more.
 Start with a 30-minute training in Glide Style before your tour so you can learn how to ride your segway safely and confidently.